marriott-library/MaRMAT/README.md

 ### 3.2 Windows Users
 1. Download `MaRMAT_v2.7.0_Windows.zip` from our [release assets](https://github.com/marriott-library/MaRMAT/releases/tag/v2.7.0).
 2. Unzip the downloaded folder to a location on your computer, such as your `Desktop` or `Downloads` folder.
+3. Either run the Marmat_v2-7-0.exe file or install Python and dependencies, run via below steps 4 and 5.
-3. If the necesssary python libraries haven't been installed yet, double-click to `install-dependencies.bat` file.
+4. If the necesssary python libraries haven't been installed yet, double-click to `install-dependencies.bat` file.
-4. Open MaRMAT by double-clicking the `run-marmat.bat` file.
+5. Open MaRMAT by double-clicking the `run-marmat.bat` file.

 ## 4. Tips
 - Ensure metadata files can be in a TSV or CSV format.